 By William A. Jackson

 Defining markets has never been an easy task.
 Despite their importance for economic theory and practice, they are hard to pin down as a concept and economists have tended to adopt simplified axiomatic models or rely on piecemeal case studies.
 This book argues that an extended range of theory, ...

-Theodore A. Burczak, Robert F. Garnett Jr., Richard McIntyre
+By Theodore Burczak, Robert F Garnett Jr, Richard McIntyre

 Knowledge, Class, and Economics: Marxism without Guarantees surveys the "Amherst School" of non-determinist Marxist political economy, 40 years on: its core concepts, intellectual origins, diverse pathways, and enduring tensions.
 The volume’s 30 original essays reflect the range of perspectives and...

 By Ben Fine